-Stoptober, the Government’s 28-day national stop smoking challenge, officially kicks off on 1 October 2018, with participants encouraged to sign up even sooner.
+Stoptober, the Government’s 28-day national stop smoking challenge, officially kicked off on 1 October 2019.
 Vicky Powell looks at all the good reasons why employers should help workers kick the smoking habit and the best strategies to achieve this.

 Research has shown that smokers are 34% more likely to quit when someone they work with stops smoking too, making the workplace an ideal place to promote initiatives like Stoptober and other similar programmes.

 Statistics also indicate that giving up smoking for 28 days means people are five times more likely to stay smoke-free for good.